Gabi Caschili: Cambuur

+Telstar

+On 4 August 2026, Caschili signed a one-year contract with Eredivisie club Telstar, with an option for a further season.
+He had been without a club since leaving Cambuur and had trained with Telstar through pre-season before signing; the move reunited him with coach Henk Brugge, under whom he had played at PEC Zwolle's academy.

 Style of play

 Caschili is a versatile player, having transitioned from midfield positions to excelling as a right-back during his first year at Cambuur.
 His technical prowess and adaptability earned him praise from Cambuur's coach Henk de Jong, who emphasised his tenacity and speed on the field, likening him to former Heerenveen player Maarten de Jong.

 Personal life

 Caschili was born in the Netherlands to a Serbian mother and an Italian father.